fabdul-rah/CS338/basicauth.md

 ```
 command we are intially asking for the basic auth page right out and so we are denied the authorization, hence we get the 401 unauthorized code.

+After receiving the 401 response, the browser presents the pop-up dialog to the user.
+The user typing the credentials into that dialog is what causes the browser to send the second GET request, now populated with the Authorization header.

 After this we see our client (us) making tcp handshake connection with first the http://cs338.jeffondich.com/ ip address, which is 172.233.221.124, then another ip address, (142.250.191.131), and then it keeps trying to do a tcp handshake with 34.107.221.82 but is not successful in doing so with many attempts until the end of the packets, around 40 packets total.

 Moving on, we can see in this screenshot that we once again make an attempt on getting access to basicauth and we are authorized with a code 200 to view the content in the 30th packet.